Post job

 Administrators are administrative professionals who oversee the whole office or department.
 They manage office activities and supervise administrative functions in the office.
 They work the office calendar and oversee the appointment-setting process.
 They coordinate office events and ensure that all preparations are made and that there are no conflicting schedules.
 They also maintain a database of external providers of various office needs.
 Administrators also oversee office supplies and prepare purchase requisitions.
 They also manage janitorial services and other functions that are related to the maintenance of the physical office space.
 Administrators ensure that all fixtures and equipment in the office are functioning well and have no problems.

 These skill sets are where the common ground ends though.
-A network security engineer responsibility is more likely to require skills like "network security," "windows," "cisco asa," and "switches."
-Whereas a administrator requires skills like "customer service," "data entry," "payroll," and "financial reports."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a network security engineer are more likely to require skills like "network security," "windows," "cisco asa," and "switches."
+On the other hand, a job as an administrator requires skills like "customer service," "data entry," "payroll," and "financial reports."
+As you can see, what employees do in each career varies considerably.

 Systems administrators are employees who oversee information technology infrastructures in the office.
 They are skilled information technology professionals who are knowledgeable about the company's network systems and other technology-related infrastructures.
 They are responsible for installing, configuring, or updating network systems, software, and hardware.
 They also monitor the different systems and troubleshoot any issues that users may encounter.
 Systems administrators manage the access of users, ensure the security of the network, and address any challenges that users may have.
 They conduct repairs and routine maintenance to ensure that the systems in place are in the best shape.